ednxzu/manages_apt_packages/README.md

-Manage apt packages
+manage_apt_packages
 =========
 > This repository is only a mirror.
-Development and testing is done on a private gitlab server.
+Development and testing is done on a private gitea server.

 This role enables you to manage packages on **debian-based** distributions.
 It can be used on its own , or be called by other roles the install/remove packages on demand.